Geeksltd/MSharp.Docs/Tutorials/6/README.md

 ```

 #### Creating Shop List Module
-Use M# context menu to add "ShopsList" module like bellow:
+Use M# context menu to add "ShopsList" module like below:

 ```C#
 using MSharp;